RosaneStream/AI-ebook-SQL-NoSQL/README.md

 ### ChatGPT：

-- Action: Headline
+- Action: Title
-- Prompt: Please, give-me ten possible headlines for an article about directives to develop dashboards using Python
+- Prompt: Give 5 possible titles for an ebook, epic and short, where the main subject is about database, the subtitle is about similarities and differences between SQL and NoSQL, which theme is related to the Avengers Comic.

 - Action: Contents
-- Prompt:Give 5 possible titles for an ebook, epic and short, where the main subject is about database, the subtitle is about similarities and differences between SQL and NoSQL, which theme is related to the Avengers Comic.
-  - Behave as if you were a senior developer by explaining in an easy way whereas the target audience is people with no technical knowledge, showing some examples when possible.
+- Prompt: Behave as if you were a senior developer by explaining in an easy way whereas the target audience is people with no technical knowledge, showing some examples when possible.
   - Following the rules below, write a text for an e-book, focusing on SQL and NoSQL, their similarities and differences, whose title is “Database Wars: SQL vs. NoSQL – Uniting the Data Avengers”, maintaining a theme related to the Avengers.
     {RULES}